byronrthomas/rag-app-studio-docs/building.md

 * mistralai/Mistral-7B-Instruct-v0.1 - the default model, a good all-rounder
 * meta-llama/Llama-2-7b-chat-hf
 * meta-llama/Meta-Llama-3-8B-Instruct
-* google/gemma-2-9b-it - This is significantly bigger than the 7B models so be careful that your machine is actually big enough!

 It is simple to change the model by selecting a different one and clicking "Change".
 Be aware that this will take several minutes as we need to clear GPU memory, download several GBs of data and load those GBs of parameters into the GPU again.
 This is the slowest operation to wait for.
 You will see the model name update when it is complete.